vendasta/repository-mapper/README.md

-  -d, --description string        Description of the PR -h, --help                      help for repository-mapper -p, --make-pr                   Create a PR in each repo after running the script -o, --org string                The github organization the repos live in. (default "vendasta")
+  -d, --description string        Description of the PR -h, --help                      help for repository-mapper -p, --make-pr                   Create a PR in each repo after running the script -o, --org string                The github organization the repos live in.
       --rsa-key-file string       (optional) The location of an rsa key with github permissions, note this doesn't work currently (default "/Users/jbaxter/.ssh/id_rsa")
       --rsa-key-password string   (optional) The password for your ssh key if you have one configured, note this doesn't work currently
   -s, --script string             Path to the script to run in each repository -t, --title string              Title of the PR
       --user-name string          Github user name
+      --default-branch            (optional) Default branch to checkout when cloning/fetching. (default "master")
 ```

 Pass as many repositories as you like as positional arguments.
 Simply provide the short-form name of the repo; e.g. 'my-repo'